HelixAchaos/docx-translator/README.md

 TODO:
-use official GoogleTrans API.
+1. use official GoogleTrans API.
-translate only words in src_lang to target_lang make a way for the user to not have to write the cwd in the paths
+2. translate only words in src_lang to target_lang.
+3. make a way for the user to not have to write the cwd in the paths.